Border Collie Puppy Guide

 Vaccination Timeline

 Care that accounts for breed predispositions leads to earlier detection and better prevention.
-Border Collies have particular requirements based on their medium size, heavy shedding level, and genetic predispositions to hip dysplasia and epilepsy.
+For Border Collies, the inputs that matter most are a medium frame, a heavy shedding coat, and breed-level risk for hip dysplasia and epilepsy.

 Socialization Window